SciML/ReservoirComputing.jl/docs/src/examples/esgp.md

 # ESGP

 The linear nature of the ESN training allows for a solution obtained by Gaussian Regression.
-This was the main idea behind the paper \[1\] that details the implementation of the Echo State Gaussian Processes that are present in ReservoirComputing.
+This was the main idea behind the paper \[1\], which details the implementation of the Echo State Gaussian Processes that are present in ReservoirComputing.
 Using the same example as before, prediction of the Lorenz system, we are going to show how to use this specific model.

 ```julia
 using ParameterizedFunctions, OrdinaryDiffEq